marcosouzacastro/calculator/README.md

-Project completed!
+Project completed!</br>
-In this project I acted as Front-End, I developed a Working Calculator with CSS Claymorphism Effects.
+- In this project I acted as Front-End.
+- I developed a Working Calculator with CSS Claymorphism Effects.</br>

-I used Html CSS & Javascript.
+I used Html CSS & Javascript.</br>
-I'm happy with the result.
+I'm happy with the result.</br>

 https://user-images.githubusercontent.com/97794727/164268842-136080cb-ab4f-4508-a131-48d418fe8f7a.mp4